hayorov/vuejs-interview-questions/README.md

      For example, you can find the exponential strength of a particular value
      ```javascript
      {{ 2 | exponentialStrength(10) }} // prints 2 power 10 = 1024
      ```
+54.  ### What are plugins and their various services?

+     Plugins provides global-level functionality to Vue application.
+The plugins provides various services,
+     1. Add some global methods or properties.
+For example, vue-custom-element
+     2. Add one or more global assets (directives, filters and transitions).
+For example, vue-touch
+     3. Add some component options by global mixin.
+For example, vue-router
+     4. Add some Vue instance methods by attaching them to Vue.prototype.
+     5. A library that provides an API of its own, while at the same time injecting some combination of the above.
+For example, vue-router
+55.  ### How to create a plugin?
+     The Plugin is created by exposing an install method which takes Vue constructor as a first argument along with options.
+The structure of VueJS plugin with possible functionality would be as follows,
+      ```javascript
+      MyPlugin.install = function (Vue, options) {
+        // 1. add global method or property
+        Vue.myGlobalMethod = function () {
+          // some logic ...
+        }

+        // 2. add a global asset
+        Vue.directive('my-directive', {
+          bind (el, binding, vnode, oldVnode) {
+            // some logic ...
+          }
+          ...
+        })

+        // 3. inject some component options
+        Vue.mixin({
+          created: function () {
+            // some logic ...
+          }
+          ...
+        })

+        // 4. add an instance method
+        Vue.prototype.$myMethod = function (methodOptions) {
+          // some logic ...
+        }
+      }
+      ```
+56.  ### How to use a plugin?
+     You can use plugin by passing your plugin to Vue's **use** global method.
+You need to apply this method before start your app by calling new Vue().
+     ```javascript
+     // calls `MyPlugin.install(Vue, { someOption: true })`
+     Vue.use(MyPlugin)

+     new Vue({
+       //... options
+     })
+     ```